 The VeloCloud Internet Quality Report, which will be repeated and released periodically, represents continuous monitoring data from VeloCloud’s cloud network service.
 These 2H2014 results of 6 million link statistics cover more than 60 locations and 50 ISPs.

 The VeloCloud report includes a Quality Score that rates the ability of Internet connections to support application performance.
 This scoring is consistent with industry standards, such as mean opinion scores (MOS) for VOIP, and calibrated with third-party tools.
 The real-world data has been anonymized and aggregated to ensure customer privacy.

-VeloCloud is a registered trademark of VeloCloud Networks, Inc., in the United States and other countries.
+VeloCloud is a trademark of VeloCloud Networks, Inc., in the United States and other countries.
 All other brands, products, or service names are or may be trademarks or service marks of their respective owners.

 295 N. Bernardo Ave, Suite 200